 You can monitor Oracle Portal through the Oracle Enterprise Manager 11g Fusion Middleware Control.
 For details, see Chapter 8, "Monitoring and Administering Oracle Portal".

 In addition, you can generate performance reports to monitor portal performance.
-See Section 10.5, "Generating Performance Reports".
+See Appendix G, "Enabling Performance Logging".
 This performance information will be useful later on, for tuning Oracle Portal performance.
 See Chapter 10, "Tuning Performance in Oracle Portal".

 Appendix G, "Troubleshooting Oracle Portal" discusses various issues and ways for resolving and diagnosing problems.